Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Linode (Akamai Cloud) Overview

-Its compute catalog is also more segmented than Raff’s.
-Linode publishes Shared CPU plans for lower-cost variable workloads, G6 Dedicated Compute plans on legacy dedicated hardware, G7 Dedicated Compute plans on 3rd Gen AMD EPYC, and newer G8 plan families.
+Its compute catalog is more segmented than Raff's.
+Linode publishes Shared CPU plans for lower-cost variable workloads, dedicated compute families for consistent workloads, high-memory plans, GPU options, and newer Akamai Cloud compute generations.
 That variety can be a strength if you want more options, but it also makes comparison shopping more complicated.

 For buyers who want a broader global cloud footprint and more adjacent services already in production, Linode is the more mature platform today.
 For buyers who mainly want cost-effective infrastructure primitives and predictable bandwidth economics, Linode's extra platform surface area is not always a decisive advantage.